seL4/sel4-tutorials/tutorials/interrupts/interrupts.md

 ## CapDL Loader

-This tutorial uses a the *capDL loader*, a root task which allocates statically configured objects and capabilities.
+This tutorial uses the *capDL loader*, a root task which allocates statically configured objects and capabilities.

 <details markdown='1'>